tripod31/get_lyric/README.md

     These file is useful for foo_uie_lyrics3(foobar2000 plugin to display lyric).They can be used by "local File Search" source.

 +    write2tag
-    The script puts lyric to unsynced lyrics tag of mp3.
+    The script puts lyric to tag of mp3.
     If lyric contains text like
     >[00:00.00]lyric text